MixBit

 The connection between error reduction and broader eCommerce automation works in 3 layers:

 Most eCommerce brands start with Layer 1 because the ROI calculation is simple: multiply current errors by cost per error, then compare against automation investment.
-Brands processing 2,000+ orders per month typically recover the full cost of OpenClaw implementation within the first 45-60 days through error reduction alone.
+Brands processing 2,000+ orders per month typically recover the full cost of OpenClaw implementation and consulting within the first 45-60 days through error reduction alone.

 For the detailed workflow showing how OpenClaw automates each of these 3 layers for eCommerce operations, see how OpenClaw automates multi-channel order processing.